When the auctioneer first shows it,

 Black as the pit in the well of my dreams

 I'm engulfed by the pitch and the feeling of dread

-Dead reckoning beckons me to hold up my head
+Dead reckoning beckons to hold up its head

 I open my eyes, and with the last of my breath

 My grandmother's house is a waving mirage

-is seen through the dismal as once it had been
+and seen in the distance, as once it had been

 What do I fear?
 Is it life after death?

 Perchance this is slumber, and the sleep monster haunts me,

 A nightmare is taunting as it calls through the dark

 I am playing the part, as a child with a spark

 of the fire that wants me, as the field is engulfed